|J Pathol Inform 2021,

 Homeyer A, Lotz J, Schwen LO, Weiss N, Romberg D, Höfener H, Zerbe N, Hufnagl P. Artificial intelligence in pathology: From prototype to product.
 J Pathol Inform 2021;12:13

 |How to cite this URL:|

-∗André Homeyer, Johannes Lotz, Lars Ole Schwen and Nick Weiss are Contributed equally.
+∗André Homeyer, Johannes Lotz, Lars Ole Schwen, and Nick Weiss contributed equally.

 | Introduction|| |

 Artificial intelligence (AI) has the potential to revolutionize pathology.,, AI refers to the application of modern machine learning techniques to digital tissue images in order to detect, quantify, or characterize specific cell or tissue structures.
 By automating time-consuming diagnostic tasks, AI can greatly reduce the workload and help to remedy the serious shortage of pathologists.
 At the same time, AI can make analyses more sensitive and reproducible and it can capture novel biomarkers from tissue morphology for precision medicine.
 In a survey from the year 2019 of 487 pathologists from 54 countries, a great majority looked forward to using AI as a diagnostic tool.